vefunder/protocol-research-review/articles/multichain/multichain.md

 Curve leverages three Multichain products to enable cross-chain gauges: The AnyCall app, the cross-chain bridge, and the router. (see [proposal](https://gov.curve.fi/t/cip-62-63-multi-chain-gauges-to-spread-the-crv-love-on-side-chains-and-l2s/1747)).

-For cross-chain gauges, CRV gauge emissions are minted on Ethereum and transferred weekly to childchains.
-The cross-chain gauge logic consists of two contracts: The [Root Liquidity Gauge](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/RootGaugeFactory.vy) contract deployed on Ethereum and the [Child Liquidity Gauge](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/ChildGaugeFactory.vy) contract deployed on other L1s, L2s, and sidechains.
+For cross-chain gauges, CRV gauge emissions are minted on Ethereum and transferred weekly to alt chains.
+The cross-chain gauge logic consists of four contracts: The [Root Liquidity Gauge](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/implementations/RootGauge.vy) and [bridger](https://github.com/curvefi/curve-xchain-factory/tree/master/contracts/bridgers) contracts deployed on Ethereum, and the [Child Liquidity Gauge](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/implementations/ChildGauge.vy) and [Child Liquidity Gauge Factory](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/ChildGaugeFactory.vy) deployed on the alt chain.

-Curve uses anyCall to assign cross-chain boosted CRV rewards based on relative veCRV owned by pool LPs, similar to boosting functionality on mainnet.
+Curve uses Multichain's anyCallProxy to automate gauge deployment across chains and bridge emissions when requested from the alt chain.
+Additionally anyCall can be used to assign cross-chain boosted CRV rewards based on relative veCRV owned by pool LPs, similar to boosting functionality on mainnet.
 This funcionality is not currently available from the Curve UI, and has so far seen limited use.

 The image below shows an example of a cross-chain gauge setup.
 From Fantom (child gauge) to Ethereum (root gauge).